 Can I visit during my layover in Doha airport?
 How?

 Yes, you can.
 If you have more than 6h stay in Doha during the day, you can take advantage of the free tours organized by Qatar Airways.
-Unfortunately, you can’t book them online, but you can check the schedule.
+Fortunately, you can book them online, as we did and totally enjoyed the city.